scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 from RCMs is described.
 This package, called UConnRCMPy :cite:`Weber2016`, is designed to enable reproducible analysis of the data acquired from the RCM at the University of Connecticut.
-Despite the initial focus on data from the UConn RCM, the package is designed to be extensible so that it can be used for data in different formats while providing a consitent interface to the user.
+Despite the initial focus on data from the UConn RCM, the package is designed to be extensible so that it can be used for data in different formats while providing a consistent interface to the user.

 First, this paper will introduce the fundamentals of RCM operation and data processing.
 Then, the implementation of UConnRCMPy will be described, including the use of many packages from the